Mini-XML 4.0 Programming Manual

 Integer Nodes

-Integer (MXML_INTEGER) nodes are created using the mxmlNewInteger function:
+Integer (MXML_TYPE_INTEGER) nodes are created using the mxmlNewInteger function and set using the mxmlSetInteger function:

 mxml_node_t *

-mxmlNewInteger(mxml_node_t *parent, int integer);
+mxmlNewInteger(mxml_node_t *parent, long integer);

 Opaque String Nodes

-Opaque string (MXML_OPAQUE) nodes are created using the mxmlNewOpaque function:
+Opaque string (MXML_TYPE_OPAQUE) nodes are created using the mxmlNewOpaque and mxmlNewOpaquef functions and set using the mxmlSetOpaque and mxmlSetOpaquef functions:

 mxml_node_t *